yaorg/node-measured/Readme.md

 This is an alternative port of Coda Hale's [metrics library][codametrics].

-I created this because I did not like the existing [metrics][existingmetrics] port, because:
+I created this because I did not like the existing [metrics][existingmetrics] port which:

-* It expects me to expose my metrics over http
+* Expects me to expose my metrics over http
-* The test suite contains no assert statements (!)
+* Has a test suite contains no assert statements (!?)

 [codametrics]:  https://github.com/codahale/metrics
 [existingmetrics]: https://github.com/mikejihbe/metrics